366 Days

 HITLER TO GENERALS: OUR VICTORY IS CERTAIN

-Adlerhorst Forward HQ, Central Hessen, Germany • December 12, 1944 “It is essential to deprive the enemy of his belief that victory is certain,” Adolf Hitler told his generals on this date, December 12, 1944, at his rural Adlerhorst (Eagle’s Nest) headquarters near Bad Nauheim, Germany, the camouflaged western command outpost Architect of the Reich Albert […]
+Adlerhorst Forward HQ, Central Hessen, Germany • December 12, 1944 “It is essential to deprive the enemy of his belief that victory is certain,” Adolf Hitler told his generals on this date, December 12, 1944, at his rural Adlerhorst (Eagle’s Nest) headquarters near Bad Nauheim, Germany, the camouflaged western command outpost that Architect of the Reich […]

 13